 • There’s a wide selection of foil in different shades.

-At maake, we have some material which will give you a foiled effect such as our Eco Glitter Dot lycra – perfect for active, swim and dance wear.
+At maake, we have some material which will give you a foiled effect such as our Eco Glitter Dot Lycra – perfect for active, swim and dance wear.

-Screen printing
+Screen Printing

 Printing on screens using fabric involves reproducing each color separately on separate screens.